Philliec459/Pytorch-SSD-for-Marine-Objects-JP4.3/README.md

 Therefore, we wrote the xml_to_csv2.py program that calculated more of the pytorch-ssd columns as shown above.

-# run xml_to_csv.py in training set subdirectories to create the csv label files as is shown below for the training set of images:
+#### run xml_to_csv2.py in training set subdirectories to create the csv label files as is shown below for the training set of images:
 python xml_to_csv2.py \
 -i /Users/craig/Documents/src/pytorch-ssd/data/open_images/train \
 -o /Users/craig/Documents/src/pytorch-ssd/data/open_images/sub-train-annotations-bbox.csv

 Still, the sub-train-annotations-bbox.csv had to be altered to conform to the true open_images format that was used

+## data open_images subdirectories and structure
 On the Jetson NX the full marine dataset has the following structure:

 ~/data/open_images/train/